dscardoso/dscardoso.github.io/_pages/about.md

 The benefits and costs of agricultural R&D as climate mitigation: an integrated welfare analysis :  _with Thomas Hertel, Srabashi Ray, and Iman Haqiqi_

-The value and optimal deployment of augmented observations for hurricane forecasts : _with Renato Molina and Ivan Rudik_

-Climate policy under uncertain post-tipping warming
-:
+Biofuel Policies and Sustainable Global Trade
+: _with Nicole Rennó Castro and Fernando Salgueiro Perobelli_

 # Other Publications